 Description of the evaluation activity Context Learning Objective(s)) Evaluation Criteria Due Date (date assignment is due or exam date) Weighting (%) Honda engine operation and nomenclature.
 Gap of spark plug electrodes and valve adjustment.
-Individual of a duration of at most 1 hour, open book.
+Individually lasting up to 2 hours.
+Open book.
 Theoretical and practical evaluation.
 1.5, 1.7, 3.2 to 3.6 5.2 to 5.6 Good explanations of engine operation and identification of components.
 Accuracy in the evaluation of the gap at the electrodes and execution in the adjustment of the valves.
 Week 8 20% Engine systems and test bench.
-Individual of a duration of at most 2 hours, open book.
+Individually lasting up to 2 hours.
+Open book.
 Theoretical and/or practical evaluation.
 1.7, 3.2 to 3.6 4.2, 4.3, 5.2 to 5.6 6.2 to 6.6 7.2 to 7.6, 8.1 to 8.3 Good explanations of the carburetor operation, injection, ignition and lubrication systems.
 Correct identification of methods to adjust systems.
-Appropriate use of test bench results for performance calculations Week 15 30%
+Appropriate use of test bench results for performance calculations.
+Week 15 30%